 On top of RAN2’s reply, SA2 would like to indicate that from SA2 perspective the UE-provided A-GNSS coordinates could also be used by NG-RAN to determine the UE location as part of Emergency services with accuracy comparable to terrestrial networks to allow for Emergency call routing towards the correct PSAP.

+SA2 is also discussing proposals where RAN would use the UE location information to determine a current Tracking Area ID, which will then be used by the CN for enforcing area restrictions (Forbidden Area and Service Area Restrictions) and for managing the TAI List (Registraton Area).
+However, SA2 discusses also other options for how Tracking Area IDs are determined, and a separate LS on the topic has been sent to CT1 and RAN WGs (S2-2106651).

 SA2 respectfully asks SA3 to take the feedback provided above in addition to RAN2’s feedback.